symplicitybrasil-uxui/Frontend-Test-mock/README.md

 # Front-end Test
 The purpose of this test is simple: *we want to see the best you can do*.
-Because of that, the requirements described here are only *desired*.
+Because of that, the requirements described here are only *desirable*.
 We expect you to follow the guidelines, but don't worry about delivering a fully functional app.
 We would like you to share with us every piece of work you may produce, we appreciate it.

 So, here's the deal.
 As your clients, we want a webapp to:
- * See a list with all characters from Ricky and Morty TV show based on https://rickandmortyapi.com/ data;
+ * Show a list with all characters from Ricky and Morty TV show based on https://rickandmortyapi.com/ data;
  * Check the details about an specific character;
  * Use on both mobile and desktop environment;
- * Be usable in multiple browsers (e.g. Safari, Chrome, IE);
+ * Be available in multiple browsers (e.g. Safari, Chrome, IE);

 Even though it's not mandatory, we would be happy to see:
  * a filter for characters based on some data type;